HOW TO GET HELP

 Whenever a student's or group's alleged actions and/or activities are viewed as threatening or potentially injurious to the well-being or property of members of the University of Findlay community or to the property or orderly functions of University of Findlay, the Civil Rights Coordinator, in consultation with the Dean of Students, may impose interim (temporary) restricted access of a student or a group prior to the formal investigation or resolution of an alleged violation of University policy and/or pending the outcome of the resolution of a report.
 Interim restricted access is not disciplinary in nature and is not recorded on the Respondent's transcript.

-If a Respondent student wishes to challenge interim restricted access, the Respondent shall provide written notice of such challenge, including their reasons, to the Civil Rights Coordinator within 2 business days of receiving notice of the restrictions.
+If a Respondent student wishes to challenge interim restricted access, the Respondent shall provide written notice of such challenge, including their reasons, to the Civil Rights Coordinator within two (2) calendar days of receiving notice of the restrictions.
 The Civil Rights Coordinator, in conjunction with the Dean of Students (or designee), shall meet with the student and an advisor of the student’s choice.
 The purpose of the meeting is to permit the student to respond to the restriction/s.
 The location of the meeting will be determined by the Civil Rights Coordinator and may occur via telephone or video-conference.
-Within one business day of the meeting, the Civil Rights Coordinator and Dean of Students shall again consult regarding the interim restricted access.
+Within one calendar day of the meeting, the Civil Rights Coordinator and Dean of Students shall again consult regarding the interim restricted access.
 The Civil Rights Coordinator will notify the student in writing of the resulting restrictions.

 The University’s response to reports under this policy will be guided by principles of fairness and respect for all parties.
 In every case, the University will conduct an assessment and determine the most appropriate manner of resolution under the policy.
 The University recognizes that in some circumstances, due to aspects of a particular case, strict compliance with the policy may create unexpected conflicts of interest or raise other concerns about the fairness of the typical process.
 The Civil Rights Coordinator is empowered to adjust the process, with notice to the parties, as necessary to provide an adequate, reliable, thorough, and impartial investigation.